 For questions about POW! you can contact the group moderator, Sally Weaver Morgan, at email@example.com; or contact the Pottsville Library Reference Department at firstname.lastname@example.org.
 Or connect with other members of the group on the POW!
 Facebook page.

-For information about the POW teen group, please contact Darren DeArment at email@example.com.
+For information about Teen Writers, please contact Youth Services Librarian Darren DeArment at email@example.com.

 Meetings are on the second Saturday of the month at the Pottsville Library unless otherwise announced.

 The first meeting of POW! was on Saturday, January 17, 2009.
 The initiator of the group, Henry Dallimore, shared a short piece he had written while he lived in southern England.
 Members discussed what they heard (some envisioned themselves in a medieval forest, others at Hawk Mountain) and what they took away from his work.